benhj/arrow/README.md

 * more flexible
 * never be used in production because that would just be stupid!!

 In contrast to JASL, the Arrow programming language is weakly-typed.

-For example:
+Speaking of types, here are some examples:

 ```
 ;;; a literal string